Skip to main content

 fibe tricks logs <id>

-fibe tricks trigger accepts the same payload shape the API does.
+fibe tricks trigger takes --playspec (required), --marquee, --name, --env-overrides, --only-service, and --except-service.
+The trick's behavior comes from the job-mode Playspec; job credentials come from Job ENV.
 Use --explain-errors if a trigger fails — the error typically points at a missing variable or an unreachable repo.

 Agents (Genies)